Heintzman House: Municipal preservation

 In 1959 Sunnyside Manor was sold to real estate developers for the reported amount of $880,000.
 There was a concern that the developers were planning to demolish the house to make room for a high-rise apartment.
 Residents in the area, led by Alan Sumner, opposed the plan and launched a campaign to save Sunnyside Manor and were successful in convincing the then Town of Markham to purchase the property in 1966.
 The house was renamed Heintzman House in honour of the last private owner and was, for a time, used as offices for the Town of Markham Recreation and Parks Department and as a community centre.

 In 1984 the Heintzman House received designation as a heritage site under the Ontario Heritage Act.
 In May 2000 the Heintzman House became, with Fort York and Queen's Park, one of three properties in the Greater Toronto Area at which the United Empire Loyalists' Association of Canada made a special presentation of the First Union Flag in recognition of Anthony Hollingshead; a reunion of the Hollingshead clan took place there not long afterwards, in July 2000.

 The Heintzman House is today a venue for weddings, parties, receptions and other special events, and is used by local organizations, for business meetings, and in commercial and film work.
+The most renowned use of Heintzman House is the hosting of weekly choir practices by official choir Upper Canada Chorus.
 The Heintzman House Auxiliary, many of whose original members were involved in the campaign to save the house from demolition, play an important role in its upkeep and, since 1971, have organized an annual craft show fundraiser with proceeds going to the refurbishment of the house.
 A board of directors appointed by the City of Markham manages the Heintzman House.